syedsohan/50DaysOfJavaScript/Day-10/README.md

 # Write a function to remove array element based on object property?

+## Instructions

-- How to remove array element based on object property?
+How to remove array element based on object property?

 ## Challenges (0/3 done)